The Life of Siddhartha Gautama Buddha In Picture

 16. The Threefold Refuge

-Although the Buddha had already left us, His teachings is still remain after many generations for the benefit of countless beings.
+Although the Buddha had already left us, His teachings remain after many generations for the benefit of countless beings.

 We must observe the five precepts:

 1. No Killing;